Hello, my dear friend!

 As I have been contemplating faith, patience, and trust, as discussed in my last post, Destressing Via Spiritual Experiments, I thought about the immense amount of suffering I endured in the first half of my life due to fear, impatience, and distrust.

-I've been reading and studying my scriptures for decades.
-I've been praying every morning, throughout every day, and every night.
-I've attended church every single Sunday for years.
-I've served when asked, and always paid tithe.
+For as long as I can remember, I have sought a connection to God by reading and studying my scriptures.
+Also, I've been praying every morning, daily, and every night and attended church every single Sunday for years.
+I've served when asked and always paid tithe.

-I do not know if anyone spoke magnificent words that helped me but, I do know that I have had magnificent people in my life that were an example to me.
+I do not know if anyone spoke magnificent words that helped me, but I know I have had superb people who were an example to me.

-I've been seeking connection to God for a very long time, and all of my spiritual education, and experiences has added evidence to my undertaking.
+I've been seeking a connection to God for a very long time, and all my spiritual education and experiences have added evidence to my undertaking.

-Looking back, not one person could, or did give me advice on how to connect to God in a way that could, and would relieve my stress, aka my suffering.
-There were individuals that meant well but much of the advice I was given was not spiritual, it was more from a confused human conditioning.
+Looking back, not one person could or did give me advice on how to connect to God in a way that could and would relieve my stress, aka my suffering.
+Some individuals meant well, but much of the advice was not spiritual.
+It was more from confused human conditioning.

-One thing I know for sure is, there have been people in my life, whom I still think about today, who are, and were an amazing example to me in spiritual practice.
+One thing I know for sure is that there have been people in my life whom I still think about today, who are and were excellent examples to me in spiritual practice.
 Some of these individuals didn't, and don't, even talk about God.

 When I think about these people, my heart fills with intense love and sentimental memories.
 These people are, to this day, calm, confident, and cooperative.

-When we are cooperative with others, we are cooperative with ourselves, and when we are cooperative with ourselves, we are cooperative with God.
+When we work together with others, we are harmonious with ourselves, and when we are in harmony with ourselves, we symphonize with God.

-Human conditioning can teach us that life is a competition, and therefore we must get what we want, and how we want it, which in turn can create friction at home and at work.
+Human conditioning can teach us that life is a competition; therefore, we think we must get what we want and how we want it, which can create friction at home and work.

-This evidence can clearly be seen amongst people who fight to be right by making others wrong.
+This evidence can clearly be seen among people who fight to be right by making others wrong.

-For example, when a person may disagree with a family member, and/or friend, the competitive person will argue to be right, and get angry because he or she doesn't want to be wrong.
-Then that person will continue to argue beyond the presence of the other, in their mind and to other people.
+For example, when a person may disagree with a family member and/or friend, the competitive person will argue to be correct and get angry because he or she doesn't want to be wrong.
+Then that person will continue to debate beyond the presence of the other, in their mind, and to other people.

-If I could have been a person, who could have spoke words of spiritual advice to my younger self, these are the first words I would have spoke...
+If I could have been a person, who could have spoken words of spiritual advice to my younger self, these are the first words I would have spoken...

 "Life is not a competition!
-Life is a cooperation, which can be had by learning, listening, and loving to understand."
+Life is a symphony, which can be had by learning, listening, and loving to understand."

 "Open your spiritual eyes and see the evidence!"

 "Look at the successful people and observe.
-Success meaning the happy, harmonious, and healthy.
+Success means happiness, harmony, and healthy.
 Harmonious and healthy meaning in body, mind, and soul."

 "Notice how these successful people behave.
 They are calm, confident, and cooperative because they are thoughtful.
 People who are angry, anxious, and pugnacious are insecure, disconnected from God, and thoughtless."